-During 2019, three full TRG meetings were held, two by teleconference and one in person in London.
-An additional three TRG subgroup meetings were held which focused on the Definition of Waste: Development Industry Code of Practice initiative and included invited guests from the Environment Agency and Natural Resources Wales.
+During 2020, three full TRG meetings were held by teleconference.
+An additional two TRG subgroup meetings were held which focused on the Definition of Waste: Development Industry Code of Practice initiative and included invited guests from the Environment Agency and Natural Resources Wales.